dorian-adams/Nasa_Background/README.md

-Galaxy Wallpaper
+NASA Background
 ================

 ![Sample Background](https://github.com/dorian-adams/Nasa_Background/blob/master/screenshot.png)

-Galaxy Wallpaper utilizes NASA's Photo of the Day API to automatically set your Window's wallpaper to the best photos in the galaxy. :rocket:
+NASA Background utilizes NASA's Photo of the Day API to automatically set your Window's wallpaper to the best photos in the galaxy. :rocket:

 ## Features
 **Utilizes:**